-In seminars I do at conferences, I’ll frequently ask the question, “What is the primary purpose of development?”
+In seminars I do at conferences, I’ll frequently ask, “What is the primary purpose of development?”

-Answers always vary, but they tend to cluster in several areas like raising funds, building relationships, advancing the organization’s mission, and teaching stewardship.
+Answers vary, but they cluster in several areas, like raising funds, building relationships, advancing the organization’s mission, and teaching stewardship.

-There’s truth in all of these, but I’m doubtful about “teaching” stewardship.
-That’s a role of some excellent ministries, and certainly the role of churches although most of the latter fail miserably on this front for a host of reasons.
+There’s truth in all these, but I’m doubtful about “teaching” stewardship.
+That’s a role of some excellent ministries, and indeed the role of churches, although most of the latter fail miserably on this front for a host of reasons.